GerPut/service-page/README.md

-## Accounting
+## Tilted

+Service web page built for a Poker training coach.
-This project has a mobile first approach and was built with HTML, CSS grid and some basic ScrollMagic animations.
+This project has a mobile first approach and was built with HTML, CSS grid and ScrollMagic animations.